timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/functions.md

 - `name`: The name of the function that the LLM will call.
 - `description`: A description of what the function does.
 This is used by the LLM to determine if it should call the function.
 - `handler`: The function that will be called when the LLM invokes the function.
 This is where you can perform any logic you need, such as fetching data from a service or performing a task.
-The function is invoked with an `AbortSignal` and is expected to return a `Promse` of the `Result`.
+The function is invoked with an `AbortSignal` and is expected to return a `Promise` of the `Result`.

 The method signature for a `handler` is: